avyas26/kubernetes-the-hard-way-on-azure/docs/04-certificate-authority.md

 ### The Kubernetes API Server Certificate

-The `kubernetes-the-hard-way` static IP address will be included in the list of subject alternative names for the Kubernetes API Server certificate.
+The `kubernetes-pip` static IP address will be included in the list of subject alternative names for the Kubernetes API Server certificate.
 This will ensure the certificate can be validated by remote clients.

-Retrieve the `kubernetes-the-hard-way` static IP address.
+Retrieve the `kubernetes-pip` static IP address.
 We had created this in [Provisioning Compute Resources](02-compute-resources.md#Kubernetes-Public-IP-Address) lab.

 ```shell
 az network public-ip show -g kubernetes -n kubernetes-pip --query "ipAddress" -otsv